parallelchain-io/parallelchain-docs/docs/concepts/staking/block_reward.md

 ### Delegator Reward

-Delegators share the newly issued rewards in proportion to their staked amount in the validator.
-In addition, the delegator rewards will be subtracted as a commission fee to the validator.
-The commission fee is set in the validator's setting.
+Delegators receive a portion of the newly issued rewards based on the amount they have staked with the validator.
+However, it's important to note that the delegator rewards will be reduced by a commission fee, which is determined by the validator and can be adjusted in their settings.

-Consider there will be a total amount of rewards `100 XPLL` issued to the validator `V` in the next epoch. `V` has a commission fee of `1%`, and one of its delegators, `D`, contributes `10%` of the total amount of stakes to `V`.
+Let's assume that in the upcoming epoch, the validator `V` will receive a *total reward* of `100 XPLL`. `V` has set a *commission fee* of `1%`.
+Additionally, one of its delegators, `D`, has contributed `10%` of the total staked amount to `V`.
 Then in the next epoch, `D` will be rewarded:

 $$
 \operatorname{Reward} = 100 XPLL \times 10\% \times (100\% - 1\%) = 9.99 XPLL